Exploring and Analyzing the “Web of Claims”: Characteristics, Biases, and Trends in Fact-Checked Statements

 Konstantin Todorov, LIRMM, Montpellier

 How do falsehoods spread on the web?
-This question, tied to the spread of fake news and biased discourse, has gained interest across fields from social sciences to AI.
-Online discourse—claims and opinions shared online with their contexts (authors, entities, events)—offers valuable insights.
-However, knowledge graphs of today lack information about claims and related discourse, limiting their utility for accessing and reusing this data.
-In this talk, I will introduce ClaimsKG, a knowledge graph of fact-checked claims enriched with metadata like truth labels, authors, topics, and references.
+This question, linked to the spread of fake news and biased discourse, has garnered interest across fields ranging from the social sciences to AI.
+Online discourse—claims and opinions shared online along with their contexts (authors, entities, events)—offers valuable insights.
+However, today’s knowledge graphs lack information about claims and related discourse, limiting their usefulness for accessing and reusing this data.
+In this talk, I will introduce ClaimsKG, a knowledge graph of fact-checked claims enriched with metadata such as truth labels, authors, topics, and references.
 Built from fact-checking portals and structured using a purpose-built data model, ClaimsKG provides ground truth data for analyzing societal debates on the web.
 I will demonstrate tools developed for ClaimsKG that facilitate claim exploration and statistical analysis, exploring the biases and evolution of fact-checked claims on the web.
-Finally, I will place a specific emphasis on ongoing work in modeling and tracing science-related discourse, showcasing the importance of this topic and the need for novel models specifically tailored to scientific discourse in online platforms.
+Finally, I will place a specific emphasis on ongoing work in modeling and tracing science-related discourse, showcasing the importance of this topic and the need for novel models specifically tailored to scientific discourse on online platforms.